abe329/startup/notes.md

     - NPM: Node Package Manager
     - NVM: Node Version Manager

-13. Without specific React component parameters provided, I cannot generate an accurate answer for the text content.

-14. Without specific React components provided, I cannot generate an accurate answer for what would be generated.

 15. A React component using React.useState creates a state variable and a function to update it, allowing the component to manage and update its own state.

 16. React Hooks are used to add state and other React features to functional components without writing a class.